Frequently Asked Questions

 Can I still participate if I don’t live in the U.S.?

 VFP can only place American citizens and US residents on our projects.
 If you are not an American citizen or a U.S. resident you must apply to our projects through our partner organization in your home country.
 Partner Organizations have their own registration process and fees, but usually offer the same projects as VFP!
 Please contact us if you have questions!
-The one exception to this rule are the VFP sponsored projects in Haiti.
-Click here see our project listings in Haiti.

 How much does it cost?